Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

-While full characterization results may still be out of reach, the present results appear extendable—albeit with varying levels of difficulty.
-Several directions for possible extensions present themselves.
+While full characterization results may still be out of reach, several directions for possible extensions present themselves, albeit with varying levels of difficulty.
 For instance, can analogous results be established in other structures such as graphs?
-We conjecture that the graph result of Brooks, Lindenstrauss, and Le Masson \cite{BLL16} could be extended to include off-diagonal elements by adapting the techniques developed here, thereby enabling a proof of large-scale weak mixing in the graph setting of Anantharaman and Le Masson.
-Doing quantum mixing on the graphs seems highly timely as Bordenave, Letroit, and Sabri have an upcoming result on mixing on growing Schreier graphs \cite{BLS25}.
+We conjecture that the graph result of Brooks, Lindenstrauss, and Le Masson \cite{BLL16} could be extended to include off-diagonal averages in the setting of the large-scale quantum ergodicity theorem for graphs by Anantharaman and Le Masson \cite{AL15} by using the ideas presented here.
+Performing quantum mixing on graphs seems highly timely, as Bordenave, Letrouit, and Sabri have a recent result on quantum mixing on growing Schreier graphs \cite{BLS26}.

-Another avenue of extensions concerns the choice of observables: in Theorem \ref{Thm: Quantum ergodicity and quantum weak mixing}, the observable class was quite broad—zeroth-order pseudodifferential operators—so it seems likely that with minor modifications, a larger class of observables could be accommodated in the large-scale setting as well.
-This has already been achieved in the large-scale quantum ergodicity contexts for graphs \cite{AL15} and surfaces \cite{ABL23}, where the kernels of the observables are concentrated near the diagonal but not restricted to it, unlike in the present work.

-Yet another natural question is whether the theorem can be adapted to the case of variable curvature, or to accommodate more general energy operators than the Laplacian.
-For graphs, analogous results are known: Anantharaman and Sabri \cite{AS17, AS19} established large-scale quantum ergodicity for non-regular graphs with general Schrödinger operators, under suitable restrictions.
+Yet another natural question is whether the results can be adapted to the case of variable curvature or to accommodate more general energy operators than the Laplacian.
+For graphs, analogous results are known: Anantharaman and Sabri \cite{AS17, AS19} established large-scale quantum ergodicity for non-regular graphs with more general Schrödinger operators than the Laplacian, under suitable restrictions.
 Non-regular graphs can be viewed as discrete analogues of variable-curvature surfaces.
-It would also be of great interest to construct counterexamples—sequences of surfaces demonstrating that the conditions imposed on the sequences are indeed necessary.
-In the graph setting, the results of Anantharaman and Le Masson were complemented in this manner by MacKenzie \cite{McK22}; however, constructing such examples in the surface setting remains substantially more difficult.
+It would also be of great interest to construct counterexamples that would highlight the necessity of the conditions imposed on the sequences, namely Properties \textbf{(BSC)}, \textbf{(EXP)}, and \textbf{(UND)}.
+In the graph setting, the results of Anantharaman and Le Masson were complemented in this manner by McKenzie \cite{McK22}; however, constructing such examples in the surface setting seems substantially more difficult.